 Using the SIR Facilities outside of Regattas:

 Planning a training camp at Lake Ruataniwha?
-All rowing teams MUST check in with the facilities manager prior to or on arrival at the SIR complex.
+All rowing teams MUST check in with the complex custodian prior to or on arrival at the SIR complex.

 Head to the Training page for further information on safety notices while training.